Forest expansion of two-body partition functions for sparse interaction graphs: Conclusions

 We have then shown that we can recast the forest expansion in terms of a tree-cotree splitting of the original interaction Hamiltonian.
 We have also provided a favorable choice of such tree, e.g. a maximally spanning tree on a weighted interaction graph.

-The result should not come as a surprise.
+The cycle perturbative phase result should not come as a surprise.
 For quite some time we have known that for sparse graphs belief propagation (which converges only on trees), provides reasonable approximation to the probability distributions.
 In this sense, in this paper we provide an alternative venue and background to this statement.
+However, the fact that this phase is hidden in a ``forest phase" is a novel result of this article.

-The result has however some important practical implications.
+The techniques we used in the paper have however some important practical implications, of which can be read directly from our constructive proof.
 For instance, many models on trees can be solved exactly (at least numerically) via techniques such as cavity methods or message passing.
-In this sense, this paper establishes that there is a particular temperature $T_c$ above which models on (large) loopy graphs can be solved by approximating the interaction using an optimal choice of spanning tree.
+In this sense, this paper establishes that there is a particular temperature $\beta^*$ above which models on (large) loopy graphs can be solved by approximating the interaction using an optimal choice of spanning tree.
 Temperature corrections can also be calculated at higher orders both in temperature and cycles.
 However, we have shown that these can be also cast in terms of reduced trees, and thus are also \textit{easy} to calculate via belief propagation.
 We tested the fact that $T^*=W(1) J$ is a special temperature for a tree approximation with a numerical experiment for the Ising model and with the use of belief propagation.
 While one would expect a tree approximation to work for $T>J$, we observed numerically that the KL divergence (which we use as a proxy for the tree approximation), starts to decline at $T^*\approx J/2$, which is consistent with $T^*_{th}= W(1)J$.

 As a final comment, one might wonder why this approach might be problematic for a quantum system.
 The reason is that when one takes the derivatives of the probability distribution (which is an operator) and defined in terms of $\hat H=\sum_{ij} \hat H_{ij}$, not necessarily one has that $[\hat H_{ij},\hat H_{i^\prime j^\prime}]$ when $i=i^\prime$ or $j=j^\prime$.
 For this reason, while possible, extensions of the result of the present work to quantum systems are out of the scope of this paper and for future investigations. \ \\\ \\